 Payam Akhavan arrived in Canada at the age of nine in 1975, one of a Baha’i family who had presciently emigrated from Iran before the fall of the Shah.
 After the 1979 revolution he watched helplessly from Toronto as family and friends perished during the ayatollahs’ murderous religious persecution, an experience that profoundly shaped his life and career.
 By 26, Akhavan was the youngest war crimes prosecutor in United Nations history, and has since served with the UN in conflict zones around the world.
-Currently a professor of international law at McGill, Akhavan will deliver the 2017 Massey Lectures, which will be broadcast on CBC and collected in In Search of a Better World: A Human Rights Odyssey.
+Currently a professor of international law at McGill, Akhavan’s 2017 Massey Lectures are collected in In Search of a Better World: A Human Rights Odyssey.
 He describes his lectures as “part memoir, part history and part call to action.”

 Q: In your last lecture you come to a sharp point: if we are really going to stand for the truth and support human rights, we are going to have to pay a price.
 What price do you mean?